RIDAMSINHA/DEPLOYING-CONTRACT-ON-GOERLI-AND-BRIDGING-IT-TO-THE-POLYGON-NEWORK/README.md

 ## BalanceOf NFTs

-To check the balance of NFTs using the deployed ERC721 contract on the goerli/mumbai testnet, run the following command:
+To check the balance of NFTs using the deployed ERC721 contract on the mumbai testnet, run the following command:

 ```
-npx hardhat run scripts/balanceOf.js --network goerli/mumbai
+npx hardhat run scripts/balanceOf.js --network
+mumbai
 ```

 This script will return the balance of the nfts of your contract in that specified network.